 Then keep reading.
-You’re not alone in wanting to know if they work before they’re used:
+You’re not alone in wanting to know if they work before you’ve paid for them:

-The inability to determine BEFOREHAND, who will and who will not find oral appliance therapy effective, has impacted upon their wider adoption (by the medical community) for patients with anything other than snoring or mild obstructive sleep apnoea.
+The inability to determine BEFOREHAND, who will and who will not find oral appliance therapy effective, has impacted upon the wider adoption of dental appliances (by the medical community) for patients with anything other than snoring or mild obstructive sleep apnoea.

 So then, you’ll be interested in this brief introduction to the topic of a little known, third category of dental appliance for sleep apnoea.

 But first, are dental appliances effective for sleep apnoea?

 Yes.
 Prescription, custom-made, adjustable dental appliances are a valid option for sleep apnoea.
 They are however, considered second-line therapy (meaning there is a preferred therapy [first-line] i.e. PAP).